Bank monitoring incentives under moral hazard and adverse selection

+and where $\overline{\mathcal A}^{{\rm SH},b}(t,u^b)$ is defined similarly as $\overline{\mathcal A}^{b}(t,u^b)$ in Section \ref{sec:credi}.
 Once the boundaries are determined and the credible set is found, a system of recursive HJB equations can be associated to the Principal's problem, as in the original problem, and the same kind of study explained in Section \ref{sec:opti} follows.

 The optimal screening renegotiation--proof problem can be studied analogously, by defining the corresponding credible set, which is no longer equivalent to the credible set for the shutdown problem but will also keep the upper boundary from the original problem with full commitment of the banks.